Varroa Mite Powdered Sugar Treatment

 Here is a nice video of some beekeepers using the Varroa mite powdered sugar treatment method.

-Read more about: How To Treat Hive Beetles?
+Read more about: How To Treat Hive Beetles Naturally?

 I hope this has helped you understand how you can use the varroa mite powdered sugar treatment method to control varroa mites in your hive.
 In life, we get choices between simple quick chemical fixes (pesticides, anti-depressants, weed killers) and lifestyle changes (integrated pest management, lifestyle changes, clever planting) and the second option is always harder work, but safer healthier choices in the long term.
 For the future of our planet and bees, and us, we really need to think more carefully about how we medicate things.
 In this regard, the Varroa mite powdered sugar treatment method is high on my list of “sustainable ways” of treating a problem.
 Please share if you enjoyed this article.